sharifa2708/sig_tracker/README.md

 ## How to run?
 #### Setting up the Development Environment
 For python3 virtual environment:<br>
-1. To install python3 virtual environment, refer this:<br>
+1. To install python3 virtual environment, refer this:
    ```bash
    pip install virtualenv
    virtualenv --python==python3 sig_tracker